pchemguy/spec-kit/templates/capabilities-explore/capabilities-basic-and-explore.md

 **Run Analysis**

 Generate a feature/highlights list for the described target GROUNDED SOLELY in the provided project description.
 Each feature item must include a concise bulleted description, followed by colon and a list of exact immediately supporting keywords or short phrases extracted from the target description.
 Prefer fewer bullets keeping closely related highlights together within bullets with broader scope.

-# Select

-## v7

-**Given Target Project Description**

-"I want to build an RPN calculator web app and have a packaged desktop version later on.
-I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
-I also want to have undo capability."

-**Run Analysis**

-1) What basic/direct/common user needs would described target satisfy?
-Give me terse, focused bullet(s), articulated as capabilities grounded in the provided description, each stating one simple need.
-If more than 1 bullet is provided, sort them starting with the most general.
-2) Generate a preliminary bullet set first, then prioritize the bullets, then verify that the most important/general comes first.
-Your objective is to attract as many potential users by highlighting the key feature/functionality in the least restrictive/specific manner, without becoming vague or overly generic.
-Assume that the primary target audience does not care about how a particular tool is implemented, works or what conventions it uses, as long as it gets the job done.
-3) For each final terse bullet, extract from the original description all keywords or short phrases immediately relevant and supporting the bullet.
-Prefer assigning each extracted keyword to the single most suitable bullet.
-Use exact words or short phrases from the original text where possible.
-Do not introduce new concepts.
-   Generate a table with columns: **Number**, **Capability**, **Supporting Keywords**.

-## v8

-**Given Target Project Description**

-"I want to build an RPN calculator web app and have a packaged desktop version later on.
-I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
-I also want to have undo capability."

-**Run Analysis**

-Generate a feature/highlights list for the described target.

-## v9

-**Given Target Project Description**

-"I want to build an RPN calculator web app and have a packaged desktop version later on.
-I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
-I also want to have undo capability."

-**Run Analysis**

-Generate a feature/highlights list for the described target GROUNDED SOLELY in the provided project description.
-Each feature item must include a concise bulleted description, followed by colon and a list of exact immediately supporting keywords or short phrases extracted from the target description.

-## v11

-**Given Target Project Description**

-"I want to build an RPN calculator web app and have a packaged desktop version later on.
-I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
-I also want to have undo capability."

-**Run Analysis**

-Your objective is to describe the key functionality in a way that would attract the widest relevant set of users.

-- Each bullet should answer: "What user need does this satisfy?"
-- Keep bullet titles terse but still meaningful and to the point.
-- Add bullet description and include extracted specific keywords / short phrases from the source that elaborate the bullet.
-- Sort the bullets in order of descending importance, starting with the most important. one The most important bullet is the one that provides the core functionality: even if only this bullet is implemented, the app should still be useful.